 A Look Into Phoenix’s Wheelchair-Friendly Rides

-Phoenix, AZ has grown to be a fairly accessible city to live in, with resources and programs put in place to aid the senior community and those with disabilities.
+Phoenix, AZ has grown to be a fairly accessible city to live in, with resources and programs put in place to aid the senior community and people using wheelchairs and other mobility aids.

 We take a closer look into the city’s accessible transportation options and how well they provide for individual needs.